Are you a little intimidated to take your homeschool out for a field trip?

 In fact, I would tell you to start home BEFORE your kids are done.

 Do not try to read them one more thing on a sign.

 Do not drag them to just one more exhibit.

 Do not quiz them with more questions.

 Do not offer them a journal page or a worksheet.

 Do not try to validate your homeschool with how “successful” you want this field trip to be.

 When little ones get tired, they often go from smiling to nuclear meltdown in seconds.

-I try very hard to keep an eye on my kids and gage the perfect time to leave.
+I try very hard to keep an eye on my kids and gauge the perfect time to leave.
 Maybe we don’t see everything, and that is okay.